the story of woodburn homestead

 Matthew Rankine was born in Ayrshire, Scotland, in 1830.
 When he was nine years old, he and his family emigrated to Australia on the ‘Fairfield’ voyage with the vessel arriving in Glenelg, Adelaide, in 1839.

-In 1891, Matthew bought Braemar from his younger brother, James, and Melville was left in charge at Woodburn.
+In 1891, Matthew bought Braemar from his younger brother, James, and Melville was left in charge of Woodburn.
 Melville married Rose Maynard in 1905, with the couple having two children, Melrose (b.
 1906) and Graham (1914).
 Melville was described as a great farmer, polo player and rifle shooter.
-His main interests were the Agricultural Society and Bureau, and ‘coursing’, a canine sport.
+His main interests were the Agricultural Society and Bureau and ‘coursing’, a canine sport.

-Matthew died in October 1917 at the age of 87 years.
+Matthew died in October 1917, aged 87.
 Unfortunately, Melville died suddenly in 1920 of septicaemia, aged 57 years.
-Subsequently, Woodburn was leased to the Rose family until 1936, when it was bought by the Davidson family, of Burnfoot, and the house left empty.
+Subsequently, Woodburn Homestead was leased to the Rose family until 1936, when it was bought by the Davidson family, of Burnfoot, and the house was left empty.

 our present and future